money-on-chain/main-RBTC-contract/integration-to-MOC-platform.md

 This means that to redeem BitPros you must interact with the suite.
 The entry point are the same as explained in [Minting BitPros](#minting-BitPros).

-In this tutorial the method(or function) that is of interest to us is `function redeemBPro(uint256 bproAmount, address vendorAccount) public`.
+In this tutorial the method(or function) that is of interest to us is `function redeemBProVendors(uint256 bproAmount, address vendorAccount) public`.

+NOTE: there is a retrocompatibility function called `function redeemBPro(uint256 btcToMint)` which is suitable for those who are already integrated to MoC platform and are not ready to use vendor functionality.
+In the future we are planning to deprecate this method.

 ### Parameters of the operation